Yeeldx/yeeldbox-devdocs/docs/contributing/governance/veyfi.md

   - Penalty Formula: `min(75%, lock_duration_left / 4 years * 100%)`
 - Once veYFI is introduced, only veYFI is accepted voting power in Yeeldx Governance.

-### Vault Gauges + Voting
+### YeeldBox Gauges + Voting

-- Vault gauges allow vault depositors to stake their vault tokens and earn YFI rewards according to their veYFI weight.
+- YeeldBox gauges allow YeeldBox depositors to stake their YeeldBox tokens and earn YFI rewards according to their veYFI weight.
 - Increased locking duration is rewarded with increased weights, so locking for 4 years gives 100% weight, locking for 2 years 50% weight, etc.
 - Weights decay as the remaining lock duration decreases, and can be extended up to the max lock duration.
 - YFI is allocated to gauges based on bi-monthly governance votes.
 Each gauge can get a different amount of bought-back YFI to emit.
-- Based on their veYFI lock, users can boost their gauge rewards by up to 10x proportional to the number of vault tokens deposited, when they claim YFI rewards from gauges.
-The greater the amount of veYFI, the more vault deposits can be boosted for the user.
+- Based on their veYFI lock, users can boost their gauge rewards by up to 10x proportional to the number of YeeldBox tokens deposited, when they claim YFI rewards from gauges.
+The greater the amount of veYFI, the more YeeldBox deposits can be boosted for the user.
 - The boost mechanism will calculate your earning weight by taking the smaller amount of two values: The first value is the amount of liquidity you are providing.
 This amount is your maximum earning weight.
   - Gauge boost formula: `min(AmountDeposited, (AmountDeposited /10) + (TotalDepositedInTheGauge * VeYFIBalance / VeYFITotalSupply * 0.9))`
 - A claim with boost under 100% will send the leftover tokens to veYFI holders.